josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 ### String
 * AsUtf8Span()
 Encodes the UTF-16 text using the UTF-8 charset and retrieves the read-only span which references to the UTF-8 text.
+* AsUtf8()
+Encodes the UTF-16 text using the UTF-8 charset and retrieves the Byte array with UTF-8 text.
+### IEnumerable<String>
+* ConcatUtf8()
+Concatenates the members of a collection of String.

 ## UnmanagedValueExtensions
 ### T